Temporarily enhanced superconductivity from magnetic fields

 is the isotropic part of the impurity averaged quasiclassical Green's function, $\check\sigma$ is a self-energy that depend on the specific system and

 is the covariant derivative.
-The vector $\hat{\v a}$ includes the effect of the vector potential, but it could also incorporate spin-orbit effects~\cite{bergeret2013,amundsen2017}. $e = -\abs{e}$ is the electron charge.
-The superscripts $R$, $K$ and $A$ will be used to denote the upper left, upper right and lower right $4\times 4$ blocks of $8\times 8$ matrices.
+The vector $\hat{\v a}$ includes the effect of the vector potential, but it could also incorporate spin-orbit effects~\cite{bergeret2013,amundsen2017}.
+The electron charge is $e = -\abs{e}$.
+Finally, the circle-product is

+which is what makes \cref{eq:usadel} difficult when the constituents depend on the center-of-mass time $T$.
+The superscripts in \cref{eq:circProd} denote which function the operators acts on and $\varepsilon$ is energy.
+The superscripts $R$, $K$ and $A$ will be used to denote the upper left, upper right and lower right $4\times 4$ blocks of $8\times 8$ matrices, respectively.

-\Cref{eq:usadel} can be made dimensionless by dividing everything with the Thouless energy, $\thouless \defeq D/L^2$, where $L$ is { the length of the system.
+\Cref{eq:usadel} can be made dimensionless by dividing every term by the Thouless energy, $\thouless \defeq D/L^2$, where $L$ is { the length of the system.
 With this one can define dimensionless quantities, where lengths are given in multiples of $L$ and energies are given in multiples of $\thouless$.
 Dimensionless quantities will be used in the rest of this paper.
 We also use natural units throughout, meaning that $c = \hbar = 1$.

-\Cref{eq:usadel} is based on quasiclassical theory which is valid when the Fermi wavelength is much shorter than all other length scales, and can be obtained in the dirty limit where the mean free path is short.
-This assumption is invalid at interfaces between different materials.
+Quasiclassical theory is invalid at interfaces between different materials.
 Consequently, one needs boundary conditions in order to connect the Green's functions in different materials.
 Here we use the Kupriyanov-Lukichev boundary condition~\cite{KL1988},

 which is valid for low-transparency tunneling interfaces.
 The subscripts $i$ and $j$ labels the two different regions, the unit normal vector $\uv n$ points out of region $i$ and $z$ is the ratio between the bulk resistance of a part of the material that is of length $L$ and the interface resistance.
-Although we use the Kupriyanov-Lukichev boundary condition here, the same method could also be used with other types of boundaries~\cite{eschrig2015}. {
+Although we use the Kupriyanov-Lukichev boundary condition here, the same method could also be used with other types of boundaries~\cite{eschrig2015}.

-The quasiclassical Green's function satisfies the normalization condition $\check g \circ \check g = 1$ and the relations,
+The quasiclassical Green's function satisfies the normalization condition $\check g \circ \check g = 1$ and the relations

 where $\hat \rho_3 = \diag(1,1,-1,-1)$.
-From \cref{eq:rels} one can see that it is sufficient to solve for the retarded Greens function $\hat g^R$ and the distribution function $h$.
-We choose the distribution $h$ to be block-diagonal~\cite{schmid1975}.
+From \cref{eq:rels} one can see that it is sufficient to solve for the retarded Greens function $\hat g^R$ and the distribution function $h$. \Cref{eq:usadel} does not fully specify $h$, and we can use this freedom to make $h$ block-diagonal~\cite{schmid1975}.

 Finally, we use capital letters to denote Fourier transforms,

 and $\bullet$ to denote the circle-product between functions of the relative time $t$.
 That is, $\bullet$ is the mathematical operation which satisfies $\mathcal{F}(f\circ g) = F\bullet G$.